rhaamo/Teensy-Incident-light-meter/CALIBRATION.md

 For practical reasons I will uses a 2850K light bulb and a diffuser, which is nearly enough for this, without costing an arm to get (filter and light bulb).

+A calibration from theses informations have not yet been done, this file will be updated when done, and the right K value determinated.

 # Notes

 Incident light metering is done on the subject, sensor is covered with a translucent plastic dome, pointing at the light source.